anzilr/ExcusesGeneratorBot/README.md

 ```
 uvicorn main:app --reload
 ```
-This will restart the server automatically when you make changes to the code.
+This will restart the server automatically whenever you make changes to the code.

 ### Deploy to Deta Space